truenas/middleware/docs/userguide/index.rst

 `Setting up Netatalk <http://netatalk.sourceforge.net/2.2/htmldocs/configuration.html>`_ for a more detailed explanation of the available options.

-Once you press the OK button when creating the AFP share, a pop-up menu will ask "Would you like to enable this service?"
+Once you press the "OK" button when creating the AFP share, a pop-up menu will ask "Would you like to enable this service?"
 Click "Yes" and
 :menuselection:`Services --> Control Services` will open and indicate whether or not the AFP service successfully started.

 **Figure 10.1a: Creating an AFP Share**